NZ users search name of Millane's accused more than 50,000 times

 The man's lawyer then indicated he would appeal that decision in the High Court.

-This mean the accused had to be granted interim suppression for the 20 working days allowed for him to make that appeal.
+This means the accused was granted interim suppression for the 20 working days allowed for him to make that appeal.

 As of yesterday, no appeal had been received by the High Court.